TritonDataCenter/rfd/rfd/0027/README.md

 ###### Option 2 (Selective caching)
 The client caches expensive calls and allows for a configurable expiration.
-In this scenario specific metrics would always be retrievable, but would remain the same for the duration of the cached value.
+In this scenario metrics would always be retrievable, but some metrics would remain the same for the duration of the cached value.
 The expensive calls would only be made if a cached value does not exist or the currently cached value has expired.